katosys/jenkins-master/README.md

 This is a Mesos-aware containerized jenkins server.

-- It will run an eager Jenkins master.
+- It will run an eager Jenkins master (more details below).
 - It will provision slaves in a Mesos cluster.
 - The Mesos cluster is discovered using a Zookeeper cluster.
 - It will register as a Mesos framework only if the job queue has jobs.